Should the Bible Be Interpreted Literally?

 Interpreting the Bible correctly is a two-step process.
 We must first discover

-what the passage meant in the day and age of the author.
+what the passage meant in its original time, place, culture and language.
 Then we must discover

 its message for us in today's culture.
 Observation and interpretation apply

-to the first step; evaluation and application apply to the second6.
+to the first step; evaluation and application apply to the second.8

 Many Christians believe the stories in Genesis Chapters 1-11 serve primarily